kelda/dksnap/README.md

 # FAQ

 #### How is this different than `docker commit`?
-`dksnap` uses Docker commit for its generic snapshot approach to capture the container’s filesystem.
+`dksnap` uses `docker commit` for its generic snapshot approach to capture the container’s filesystem.
 However, `docker commit` has distinct limitations:
 * It doesn't capture volumes, so it can't be used with most database docker images.